hungovercoders/platform.teamconfig/teamlinks/calendar.md

 # Team Calendar

-This could be your team calendar in your tool of choice.
+This could open to the team calendar in the teams tool of choice.